JordanDelcros/OBJImg/README.md

  - **-o**: (--output) choose the output path and file name for the PNG
  - **-v**: (--verbose) enable the verbose mode, it will logs informations along generating

+## How to use the generated image after that?

+After having generated the PNG, you'll want to use it...
+No worries, all informations are on [the Github page of the main script](https://github.com/JordanDelcros/OBJImg)